martinpllu/agent-dev-guide/README.md

 # agent-dev-guide

-**Auto-generate the perfect context document for AI agents developing your application!**
+**Auto-generate the perfect context document for your AI agents!**

-`agent-dev-guide` automatically generates a structured Developer Guide that gives AI agents the 'knowledge, eyes and hands' they need for effective autonomous development.
+`agent-dev-guide` automatically generates a structured Developer Guide from your codebase, giving your AI coding agents the map they need for effective autonomous development.

 ## Quick Start